spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

 ### Connect Azure

-You can connect your Azure account as a:
+You can connect your Azure account:
 * **Subscription** is required to use Elastigroup or Ocean.
 [Connect your Azure account to Spot](connect-your-cloud-provider/first-account/azure).

 * **Billing account** is required to use Eco.
 A billing account lets Spot analyze your cost, usage, and commitment data, and helps you save even more on your cloud expenses.
 [Connect to Eco](connect-your-cloud-provider/azure-ea-account).